Generalized Riesz Products on the Bohr compactification of $\R$: Introduction.

-\section{Introduction}
+\section{Introduction.}

-We stress that the main purpose of this paper is to extend and complete the study of the notion of generalized Riesz product associated to the rank one flows on $\R$ formulated in the same manner as Peyri\'ere in \cite{elabdal-mlem}.
-The authors in \cite{elabdal-mlem} mentioned that Peyri\'ere extended the notion of Riesz product to the real line using a class of kernel functions.
-Furthermore, it is noted by Peyri\'ere in his pioneer paper \cite{peyriere} that an alternative extension of the classical Riesz products can be done using the Bohr compactification of $\R$.
+The purpose of this paper is to extend and to study the notion of generalized Riesz product in the setting of the Bohr compactification of $\R$.
+This notion was formulated in the same manner as Peyri\`ere in \cite{elabdal-mlem}.
+Therein, the authors proved that the spectral type of some class of rank one flows is given by some kind of generalized Riesz product on $\R$ normalized by some class of kernels.
+Here, following Peyri\`ere's suggestion \cite{peyriere}, we give an alternative extension using the Bohr compactification of $\R$.\\

-Indeed, it is usual that the extension of some notions from the periodic setting to the almost periodic deals with the Bohr compactification $\bR$ of $\R$ (or more generally, the Bohr compactification of Local Abelian Groups).
-The Bohr compactification plays in the almost periodic case the same role played by the torus $\T\stackrel{\rm {def}}{=}\{t \in \C,|t|=1\}$ in the periodic case as the domain of the fast scale variables.
+It is usual that the extension of some notions from the periodic setting to the almost periodic ones requires the consideration of the Bohr compactification of $\R$, which plays in the almost periodic case the same role played by the torus $\T\stackrel{\rm {def}}{=}\{t \in \C,|t|=1\}$ in the periodic case.
 As opposed to the torus, the Bohr compactification is often a non-separable compact topological space and this lack of separability is a source of difficulties in trying to adapt the arguments from the periodic context to the almost periodic one.
-Peyri\'ere \cite{peyriere} mentioned this difficulty and introduced the Riesz products on $\R$ associated to some class of kernels.\\

-Notice that here we use the notion of separability used in Hirotada-Kakutani paper \cite{kakutanib}, That is, the topological group (or space) is called separable if it satisfies the second countability axiom of Hausdorff which means that it has a countable basis.
-In that paper, Hirotada and Kakutani established that the Bohr compactification of a given locally compact Abelian group has a countable basis if and only if the union of the spectrum of all almost periodic functions is countable.\\
+Peyri\`ere also mentioned those difficulties in \cite{peyriere}.\\

-Our analysis here is also motivated by the recent growing interest in the problem of the flat polynomials suggested by A.A.
-Prikhod'ko \cite{prikhodko} in the context of $\R$.
-It turns out that the main idea developed in \cite{prikhodko} does not seem well adapted to the context of our extension of generalized Riesz products to the Bohr compactification of $\R$.
-This is due to the fact that the sequence of trigonometric polynomials constructed by A.A.
-Prikhod'ko is only locally $L^1$-flat and not $L^1$-flat in the usual sense (see, for instance, Remark \ref{rem-pri}).\\
+Our analysis is also motivated by the recent growing interest in the problem of the flat polynomials in the real setting suggested in \cite{prikhodko}.
+It turns out that the main idea developed in \cite{prikhodko} can not be adapted in ours.
+For a recent account on the problem of the flat polynomials we refer the reader to \cite{QS}. \\